All Products

 +------------+-------------+-------------+------------+------------+

-• An OFFSET clause can be used with an ORDER BY...LIMIT clause to specify the number of rows to skip.
-The format is ORDER BY...LIMIT m OFFSET n, which can be abbreviated as ORDER BY...LIMIT n, m.
-LIMIT m specifies that m rows of data are returned.
-OFFSET n specifies that n rows are skipped before data is returned.
-If you do not want to skip rows, you can use OFFSET 0 in the statement that you want to execute.
-You can also execute the statement without specifying an OFFSET clause.
+• The OFFSET clause can be used with the ORDER BY...LIMIT clause to specify the number of rows to skip.
+The syntax is ORDER BY...LIMIT m OFFSET n, which can be abbreviated as ORDER BY...LIMIT n, m.
+In this syntax, LIMIT m specifies that `m` rows are returned, and OFFSET n specifies that the first `n` rows of the sorted result are skipped.
+OFFSET 0 has the same effect as omitting the `OFFSET` clause.

 -- The preceding statement is equivalent to the following statement: